junbao-zhou/SAM-label/README.md

 # SAM-Label

-This is an image labeling tool based on Segment-Anything.
+SAM-Label is an efficient tool developed to simplify the object annotation process.
+This tool utilizes the [Segment-Anything](https://github.com/facebookresearch/segment-anything) to automatically detect and annotate objects in images with just a few mouse clicks.

 ![Click The Image](assets/SAM-label/click.png)